jucanalex/portuguese-wine-browser/README.md

 This is an assignment for com1001(Java Programming).
-We learned about Object Oriented concepts such as Inheritance, Polymorphism, Exception handling, Abstract classes, Interfaces and Collections doing this project.
+Learned about Object Oriented concepts such as Inheritance, Polymorphism, Exception handling, Abstract classes, Interfaces and Collections doing this project.
 Used SWING Graphics components.